openbohemians/milk/README.md

 ## Macros

-MILK supports a *macro* language, which allows the document writer full control over the final output.
+MILK supports a *macro* language, which allows the document a great deal of control over the final output.
+The sytax of the language is a safe subset/superset of HTML.

-For example imagine a MILK plugin for figlet.
+TODO: Should the macro language be XML/XHTML-subset or a HAML like syntax?

+Macros can also come in the from of plugins for a particular implementation, which allows for a wide variety of external solutions to be embedded into MILK documents.
+For example, we can easily imagine a plugin for (figlet)[].

 ```
 <figlet font=slant size=10>
 THIS IS HUGE!
 </figlet>
 ```

-TODO: Should the macro language be XML/XHTML-subset or a HAML like syntax?

-As you can see the macro language is just XML/HTML.
-In fact, the macro langauge is, at it's base, simply a safe subset of HTML.

 ### Implicit Spans